 The bikeway project makes up the southwestern-most part of Riding to 2050, the regional bike plan, which proposes to complete a 515-mile system of connected bicycle corridors with 281 miles of new or improved bikeways as well as related facilities and programs to make biking more practical for users, and which will stretch from north San Diego County to the Mexican border.

-The bike network is a critical step toward achieving the goals of San Diego Forward: The Regional Plan, which include not only facilitating transportation, but also supporting a sustainable and healthy region, a vibrant economy and an outstanding quality of life.
-The bike network will provide practical mobility options that provide economic benefits and increase public health to meet the goal of a thriving region.
+The vast regional bike network is a critical step toward achieving the goals of San Diego Forward: The Regional Plan, which charts a course for transportation development that will support a sustainable and healthy region, a vibrant economy and an outstanding quality of life.

 The San Diego Regional Bike Plan will help solve a variety of issues in the area related to traffic congestion, air quality, carbon emissions and public health—resulting in a switch of an estimated 189,035 trips per weekday from vehicles to bicycles by 2030.

 Mileage: 24 miles (part of a larger 500-miles-plus plan)